 |St. Clair Flats Range, MI|

 At its head, [Lake St. Clair] becomes very shoal, particularly at the mouth of St. Clair river, where extensive flats make out, on which there is but ten feet water.
 The channel is exceedingly crooked for three or four miles, and in some places very narrow.
 These flats are dreaded by all persons, and are regarded as the most vexatious impediments they have to encounter.
 Vessels have been known to be two, and even three weeks in getting over them.
+I was unable to make any examinations at this place, and therefore do not feel qualified to propose any plan for its improvement.
+I may be permitted to remark, however, that I think the subject deserves the immediate attention of Government, and that no expense should be spared in removing the obstruction.

 At the time the range lights were built, St. Clair River emptied into Lake St. Clair through seven principal mouths, and the range was built to mark the South Channel, which was the most used.
 The rear range light consisted of a cylindrical tower connected to a two-story dwelling by a covered passageway.
 Built with yellow brick, this lighthouse stood on a pier foundation, and its fourth-order fixed white light shone from a height of thirty-seven feet above the pier and forty-four feet above the lake.
 The front tower, also known as the beacon light, was constructed of yellow brick on a pier located 1,000 feet south west of the rear light.
 A sixth-order Fresnel lens installed in the lantern room of the front tower produced a fixed white light at a height of twenty-three feet above the pier and twenty-eight feet above the lake.

-In 1867, the Lighthouse Board noted that the timber crib for the rear light had settled some, but that “no damage of any importance” was expected as a result.
+In 1867, the Lighthouse Board noted that the timber crib for the beacon light had settled some, but that “no damage of any importance” was expected as a result.
 Two years later, the Board reported that the settling cribs had indeed led to some damage as both towers were “slightly cracked” and the plastering of the dwelling was off in several places.
 Making repairs, however, was not deemed important as a cut across the flats was being dredged nearby and $60,000 had been appropriated for range lights to mark the new improved channel.

 In 1899, the lighthouse tender Amaranth delivered materials for rebuilding the boathouse on each pier and for repointing and cement-washing the exterior of both towers and the dwelling.
 The entire superstructure of the rear foundation crib was rebuilt and its deck planking renewed.
 Ten iron plates that protected the crib were taken off, straightened, and then put back in place.
+A fence was built around the top of the rear crib, and the boat crane was moved from the front crib to the rear crib.

 While boating with his wife on Lake St. Clair in 1989, Chuck Brockman noted the poor condition of the range lights and thought that someone should really do something about that.
 Later that year, Brockman helped form Save Our South Channel Lights, (SOSCL) a non-profit, all-volunteer organization, focused on protecting and restoring the range lights.
 The group originally proposed a three-phase plan.
 First, the front tower, which was leaning and in danger of toppling over, would be secured and protected with a new foundation.
 Second, the rear light would receive a new foundation, and third, the keeper’s dwelling would be rebuilt.